Blog

 From a legal point of view, the TDS must be delivered to the buyer as soon as practicable before the transfer of title.
 However, the CAR Residential Purchase Contract (Form RPA) states that all disclosures, including the TDS, must be provided within 7 days of acceptance of the contract.

-It is essential to note that if the buyer receives the TDS after executing the purchase offer, he will have a period of three or five days to cancel the transaction, even if the contingencies have been removed.
-Therefore, to have a truly “contingency-free” contract, the buyer must receive the TDS before the execution of the purchase contract.
+It is critical to note that if the buyer receives the TDS after executing the offer to purchase, he or she will have a three- or five-day period to cancel the transaction, even if the contingencies have been removed.
+Therefore, to have a truly “contingency-free” contract, the buyer must receive the TDS prior to the execution of the purchase contract.

 Consequences of Not Providing a TDS